jakesower/json-expressions/docs/custom-expressions.md

 This guide covers creating custom expressions for the apply-only JSON Expressions engine.
 Custom expressions allow you to extend JSON Expressions with domain-specific functionality while maintaining the declarative nature of the expression system.

-> **Need built-in expressions?** Check the **[Pack Reference](packs.md)** for comprehensive coverage of all available expression packs.
+> **Need built-in expressions?** Check the **[Pack Reference](packs.md)** for coverage of all available expression packs.
->
-> **Note:** This guide covers function-based custom expressions for the apply mode expression engine.

 **Important note on equality:** JavaScript has the notion of `undefined` being distinct from `null`.
 JSON Expressions is designed to be useful regardless of the implementing language, and most languages do not distinguish between the two.
 Therefore, `undefined` and `null` are considered to be **equal** throughout the library.
 Use `$exists` if you wish to determine if a key in an object is undefined.

 ## Overview

-Custom expressions in apply mode are functions that operate on input data.
+Custom expressions are functions that operate on input data.
 They receive an operand (the expression's parameter), the input data being processed, and a context object with access to the expression engine's core functions.

 ## Basic Custom Expression Structure